resourced/resourced.github.io/content-docs/usage-master-graphs.md

 # Graphs Tab

-This page allows you to create dasboard full of line charts.
+This page allows you to create dashboard full of line charts.

 Unlike a lot of existing systems out there, ResourceD does not automatically chart every single host metric.